Time-multiplexed layer reuse for physical neural networks

+Figure~\ref{fig6:NLP} shows the result on the NLP task.
+Here, the decline of the error (blue line) is even steeper with $L_{\rm{W}}$.
+Performance does not increase when $L_{\rm{W}}$ reaches around $4$, which is likely caused by vanishing gradients.

 For both tasks, we can confirm that the performance for $L_{\rm{W}}>1$ consistently surpasses the $L_{\rm{W}}=1$ RNN case.
-These results confirm that ReLaX-Net achieves performance gains with only moderate modifications, supporting its feasibility for scalable physical implementations.
-We have also confirmed that these results are consistent when using a different nonlinear activation function, especially on SVHN classification, see the Supplementary Information Section S7 for details.
+These results confirm that TIDAL-Net achieves performance gains with only moderate modifications, supporting its feasibility for scalable physical implementations.
+We have also confirmed that these results are consistent when using a different nonlinear activation function, especially on image classification, see the Supplemental Information Section S3 for details.